As our society evolves, we are becoming more sophisticated and efficient in a number of ways; more informed, more educated, and ‘smarter’.

 This way, success came to be defined in materialistic, social and economic terms: those who were able to keep up were recognized as winners, whereas those who struggled were labelled as ‘losers’.
 And the latter could only blame themselves for their jarring defeat, since the system was built on the promise of ‘absolute freedom’.

-Instead of fostering social change, and a more equal society, economic disparities only increased (The Economist, 2018), triggering a mental health crisis (see Wilkinson and Pickett, 2018) while a cultural shift made that new personality traits -which were described by Verhaeghe (2014) as psychopathic- came to be rewarded social indicators of ‘health’ and ‘success’.
+Instead of fostering social change, and a more equal society, economic disparities only increased (Wilkinson & Pickett, 2018a), triggering a mental health crisis (see Wilkinson & Pickett, 2018b) while a cultural shift made that new personality traits -which were described by Verhaeghe (2014) as psychopathic- came to be rewarded social indicators of ‘health’ and ‘success’.

 At the same time, the number of popular works of fiction, in literature as well as in cinema which featured sociopaths exploded.
 These were no longer represented as ‘evil’ sociopaths, but rather, protagonists that held a central role in the plot and that the audience identified, sympathized or even sided with.